ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

     <li>
         <b>Run 1 year and 4 months of simulation with resubmission every 4 months</b>
         <br>
-        To have a total run length of 1 year and 4 months (16 months), you need to split it into multiple internal runs, e.g., 4 internal runs, each 4 months.
-For this case, set the <code>runtime</code> as follows:
+        To have a total run length of 1 year and 4 months (16 months), you need to split it into multiple internal runs.
+For example, 4 internal runs of 4 months each.
+In this case, set the <code>runtime</code> as follows:
         <pre><code>years: 0
             months: 4
             days: 0
         </code></pre>
         Since the internal run length is set to 4 months, set <code>runspersub</code> to <code>1</code> to resubmit your jobs every 4 months (i.e. every internal run).
-Then run the configuration with <code>-n 4</code>:
+Then, run the configuration with <code>-n</code> set to <code>4</code>:
         <pre><code>payu run -f -n 4</code></pre>
     </li>
 </ul>